grepdisc/communitycanvases/_events/partyinthepark20230916.md

 ---

-# TODAY!!!

 # Party in the Park - Community Resource Fair on September 16, 2023

-Meet at Massachusetts Avenue Park at 11:00am on Saturday, September 16, 2023.
+Over 1000 people met at Massachusetts Avenue Park at 11:00am on Saturday, September 16, 2023.
-Community Canvases' [WNY Trash Mob](http://instagram.com/wnytrashmob/) is organizing this Community Resource Fair in collaboration with Assemblymember Jon Rivera and Councilmember David Rivera.
-There will be community, food, and lots of neighbors and local organizations.
+Community Canvases' [WNY Trash Mob](http://instagram.com/wnytrashmob/) organized this Community Resource Fair in collaboration with Assemblymember Jon Rivera, Councilmember David Rivera, and Buffalo Myanmar Festival.
+There was community, food, and lots of neighbors and local organizations.

-No registration is needed for this event.

 Check out the [Facebook event](https://www.facebook.com/events/852205296118176) too!